 So then, why?

-So many writers avoid writing poetry.
-Here are three reasons why you should take the risk and write it.
+Here are three reasons why you should take the risk and write some poetry.

 Poetry forces you to search the language for the perfect word.
 Instead of saying how someone “slowly walks through the door,” you might instead say they “enter casually.”
 In poetry, you must choose each word carefully, as it has to fit with the rhythm and style of the whole piece.